grezniczek/redcap_javascript_injector/README.md

 - Obtain this module from the Consortium [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/index.php) via the Control Center.
 - Go to _Control Center > Technical / Developer Tools > External Modules_ and enable REDCap JavaScript Injector.

+### Upgrading from version 1.x

+Configuration data from version 1 of this module will be automatically converted to the new configuration model used by version 2.

+**Warning**: Once upgraded, there is no way going back to the previous configuration!
+Thus, it is strongly advised to make a backup of the module settings in all projects using _JavaScript Injector_ before upgrading.

 ## Project Configuration

 In a project, go to _Applications > External Modules_ and click the _Configure_ button for the REDCap JS Injector module.